lervag/wiki.vim/README.md

 scratch and is based on a more "do one thing and do it well" philosophy.

 This README file contains basic information on how to get started, as well as a list of available features.
-For more details, please confer the [full documentation](doc/wiki.txt).
+For more details, please read the [full documentation](doc/wiki.txt).

 Note: `wiki.vim` is _not_ a filetype plugin.
-It is designed so that it may be used
+It is designed to be used _with_
-      along with filetype plugins, e.g. for dedicated Markdown plugins.
-One may also use [wiki-ft.vim](https://github.com/lervag/wiki-ft.vim) for simple
+      filetype plugins, e.g. dedicated Markdown plugins.
+A simple alternative is to use [wiki-ft.vim](https://github.com/lervag/wiki-ft.vim) for syntax
-      syntax highlighting and folding of `.wiki` files, if desired.
+      highlighting and folding of `.wiki` files.
+Users are adviced to read `:help wiki-intro-plugins` for a list of plugins that work well with `wiki.vim`.

 Note: Some features require a recent version of Vim (>= 8.1) or NeoVim (>= 0.5).